Overview

 Several ‘Assessment Methods’ are available for Activities:

-The Objectives to be used and not used in calculations are defined by the ‘Progressive Assessment Type’ setup in TASS.web program Student Admin > Academic Reporting > Setup Information > Assessment Setup > 'Result Formats' tab.
+The Objectives to be used and not used in calculations are defined by the ‘Progressive Assessment Type’ setup in TASS.web Student Admin > Academic Reporting > Setup Information > Assessment Setup on the 'Result Formats' tab.

 5. Activities (Standalone)